agetty(feed) - phpMan

 The program can handle 7-bit characters with even, odd, none or

-special characters are recognized: Control-U (kill); DEL and
+ing special characters are recognized: Control-U (kill); DEL and

-back space (erase); carriage return and line feed (end of line).
+backspace (erase); carriage return and line feed (end of line).

-See also --erase-chars and --kill-chars options.
+See also the --erase-chars and --kill-chars options.

 o Optionally deduces the baud rate from the CONNECT messages pro-